-The middle of spring can be a tricky time for cyclists.
-Early-season events are drawing to a close and the summer racing season is on the horizon.
+Spring can be a tricky time for cyclists.
+Base training season is over and spring and summer races are on the horizon.
 As a result, it’s time to shift from building fitness for the season to optimizing performance for specific events.
 Here’s how to change your training so you’re ready to achieve your goals.

 Annual Periodization Plan